 - In the first Fatal Frame game, the Master of the Himuro Mansion goes insane when the Rope Maiden ritual fails, and he proceeds to kill not only his family, but the priests, the attendants, and everyone in the household not previously killed by the Dark.
 Then he becomes a ghost that continues to slay anyone who enters the Mansion.

-- Yousuke Suzumi kills his family after Saya operates with his brain, resulting that he can see the world like the protagonist does and that makes him insane.
+- In Saya no Uta Yousuke Suzumi kills his family after Saya operates with his brain, resulting that he can see the world like the protagonist does and that makes him insane.
 He believes that he kills two Eldritch Abominations.

 - Joked about in at least one episode of Family Guy, in a cut away involving a couple in debt.